 Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color or national origin to programs and activities receiving Federal financial assistance.
 The Detroit Transportation Corporation (DTC) works to offer public transportation service that is free of discriminatory practices and actions for all patrons of the Detroit People Mover.

 DTC’s Human Resources Division is responsible for receiving complaints by any person who believes he or she has been subjected to discrimination in the delivery of or access to public transportation service on the basis of race, color or national origin.
 Any such complaints must be filed directly by the party within 90 days after the date of the alleged discrimination.
 All complaints will be reviewed promptly and with confidentiality.
-If a Title VI violation is found to exist, remedial steps as appropriate and necessary will be taken immediately.
-DTC does not sanction discrimination based upon sex, age, gender or disability, and will also take action to ensure meaningful access to services, programs and activities for our ridership.
+If a Title VI violation is found to exist, remedial steps as appropriate and necessary (initial review followed by panel determination) will be taken immediately.
+DTC does not sanction discrimination and will also take action to ensure meaningful access to services, programs and activities for our ridership.

 Individuals may request additional information regarding the DTC Title VI policy by contacting the Human Resources Manager.
 To file a complaint in writing, please submit by mail or e-mail all Title VI policy concerns to: